-The main selection criterion for work included in the new ‘zine-like blog so far has been work that captures my interest and thus by invitations.
+The main criteria for creative writing included in this blogZine / literary journal so far has been work that captures my attention with its strength of language and willingness to experiment with poetics while exploring ideas and the human condition.
 I have had requests start to come in to be included in my blog, so I have set up a Submissions page.
 If you are interested, please read and follow the guidelines.
 I will not accept work and may not even look at work that does not follow the guidelines.
 And the criterion will mainly be work that captures my interest.
 So browse the site and see what I write and what I’ve published by others.

 Please consider supporting the blog through Patreon.

-Twitter Follow me
+Facebook Follow me on Facebook

 LinkedIn Check out my connections, CV, endorsements, and references

 Academia.edu Downloadable CV, links to and downloads of some of my publications

 Google+ Page This is a page for my books.